joftius/habits/README.md

 [^2]: Basically trying to manage work-life balance in an academic career, a decade of maintaining rigorous exercise habits, and some more recent successes with reading and journaling.

-The strategy involves **four simple processes** that you can start anytime and adapt to your life and intentions.
+The strategy involves four correlated processes that you can start anytime and adapt to your life and intentions.

 - Reflect on values
 - Set goals related to values